SkuldNorniern/fluere/README.md

 ## Your Comprehensive Network Monitoring and Analysis Tool

 Fluere is a robust tool designed for comprehensive network monitoring and analysis.
 It facilitates the capture of network packets in pcap format and their conversion into NetFlow data, offering a detailed view of network traffic dynamics.
 With support for both live and offline data capture, Fluere stands as a versatile solution suitable for a myriad of use cases.

+- AWS flow logging using AWS Traffic Mirroring
+- Local Server's Active firewall implementation using a plugin
+- Logging your Server's Flows

 ### Key Features:
 - Cross-platform support (Windows, macOS, Linux)